Do collection accounts age off your credit report after 7 years?

 - Is the new entry showing a balance due?
 A debt buyer who reports a collection account to the credit bureaus with a balance owed should be matched with the original lenders negative credit reporting to be certain that the original lender no longer shows a balance is owed to them.
-You should not have more than one credit entry showing an unpaid and due amount on your report for the same unpaid bill.
+You should not have more than one credit entry showing an unpaid and due amount on your report for the same bill.

 - Does the collection account show a date of last activity on your report that is different than the date your original lender is showing?
 Collection accounts that are reporting separate from, but related to an existing negative item on your report, should not show a newer date.
-If a newer date is used by a collection agency report, it has prolongs the credit damage and will take longer for you to improve your credit because the collection account will stay on your credit report that much longer.
+If a newer date is used by a collection agency report, it prolongs the credit damage and will take longer for you to improve your credit because the collection account will stay on your credit report that much longer.

 What to do if you need to dispute a collection account on your credit report